Directions & Box Office

 - 12pm - 6pm

 - Seats: 1428

-The best seats in the theatre are located in orchestra C thru K as well as the front mezzanine.
+The best seats in the theatre are located in orchestra rows C thru K as well as the first the front mezzanine rows.

 Parking for Neil Simon Theatre

 The closest parking garages for Neil Simon Theatre are located at: